 To verify that all of our changes works, I'm going to run the Audit test once more.

+Great.
+It looks like all of the warnings are gone.
+Let's head over to the Inspector tab to see how VoiceOver would work on this view by pressing on the Auto Navigate button.
 Nutter Buddy button.
 Patty's creamy header.
 Patty's peanut butter jar image.
 Take a photo button.
 Favorite button.
 Buy button.
 Creamy bullet no-stir.
 This tastes great.
 And that's a much better experience.

+These are just some of the ways of how the Accessibility Inspector can help you create a fantastic app experience.
+It is a powerful tool to help you find and fix accessibility issues and an easy way to get started with accessibility.
 I encourage you to spend a few minutes to audit for your own apps and to make sure that your app is accessible for everyone.
+Thank you.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.